AmirDJV/AmirDJV.github.io/content/home/teaching.md

 +++

-# I will be teaching the following courses at Macalester for the 2018-9 #academic year.
-#
-# - MATH155: Introduction to Statistical Modeling (Fall)
-# - MATH253: Machine Learning (Spring)
+I should write about the courses I wrote.